buildtimetrend/dashboard/README.md

 To install a standalone version :

-- download the project
-- copy the project to a folder on your website
+- download the project and copy the project to a folder on your website, see [How to get it?](#how-to-get-it)
 - copy `config_sample.js` to `config.js` and adjust it to your needs :

 ```JavaScript